Skip to main content

 This site is not a baseball “statistics” site as such—the internet (and, for that matter, your daily newspaper) can supply you with tons of raw baseball statistics.
 This site is about analyzing baseball statistics to extract deep and powerful measures showing what batters, pitchers, and teams are really doing toward scoring and giving up runs and—the bottom line—winning baseball games.
 We know how important those special measures are because this was our business for quite a long time.

 There are several extensive introductory articles in the pages of this site, and those are where you will find the detailed explanations of the principles and practices that underlie the baseball measures we present on our main display pages.
-Farther down this page we will give you links to those explanatory essays, but first we will just summarize the highlights.
+Farther down this page we will give you links to those explanatory essays, but first we will summarize the highlights.

-It has been recognized for well over half a century now that the winning of baseball games, and the underlying constituents of winning—the scoring and yielding of runs—are processes capable of numerical analysis using the statistics of the game as raw materials.
+It has been recognized for nearly three-quarters of a century now that the winning of baseball games, and the underlying constituents of winning—the scoring and yielding of runs—are processes capable of numerical analysis using the statistics of the game as raw materials.
 To put it simply, we can take just a few familiar team stats—at-bats, hits, walks, and total bases are one such set—and (assuming these are from some reasonable number of games) predict with striking accuracy a team’s runs-scored total for those games.
 And, of course, what we can do for batters scoring runs we can turn around and do for pitchers yielding runs.
 Moreover, given team runs-scored and runs-yielded figures, we can predict with similarly striking accuracy how many of its baseball games a team will have won.

-And we can go a step further—a very, very important step.
-Using the same stats we would use to analyze a team, we can analyze a single man—batter or pitcher.
-The results we get may best be thought of as the runs that would be scored or given up by, as appropriate, a lineup or a pitching staff made up of exact clones of that man.
-With that kind of information, we can put together the performance stats for the individual men on a baseball team and derive projected team-total values—and from them, calculate games-won values.
 In other words, given the identities of the men on a baseball team, we can reliably forecast how many games that team will win with substantial accuracy.
 (But that does not mean that, for example, we can win lots of money at a baseball sports book, because no one can know in advance how much playing time a given manager will give a specific player, nor who will get injured for how long, nor what trades a team may make when.)
-But we can say quite exactly just how much a given batter or pitcher is (or is not) doing to help his team win baseball games—and those measures are not some arbitrary relative “rankings”: they are absolute numbers that can be combined to give familiar and important real-world values (like runs scored) for an entire baseball team.
+But we can say quite exactly just how much a given batter or pitcher is (or is not) doing to help his team win baseball games—and those measures are not some arbitrary relative “rankings”: they are absolute numbers that can be combined to give familiar and important real-world values (notably runs and wins) for an entire baseball team.

 Now as anyone remotely familiar with baseball knows, one of the crucial problems in comparing men’s abilities and performances is that the players throughout major-league baseball are not competing on the proverbial “level playing field.”
 A given batter playing in, for example, Coors Field would compile very different statistics than he would playing in, again for example, Oracle Park (or whatever they may be calling it this year), even though his actual abilities would be the same.